DidYouRebootIT/active-directory-lab/README.md

 ### DNS Configuration on the Client

 Before joining the domain, I updated the DNS settings on the Windows 11 VM to point to the DC's IP address (`192.168.112.129`).
-This is a required step — the client needs to be able to resolve `didyourebootit.local`, which only the DC's DNS server knows about.
-Without this, the domain join fails.
+This is a required step because the client needs to be able to resolve `didyourebootit.local`, which only the DC's DNS server knows about.
+Without this the domain join fails.

 ![Client IP](images/5.%20Setting%20the%20IP%20of%20the%20client.png)